The Xometry app works best with JavaScript enabled!

 Is It Possible To Control the Output Power of a CW Laser?

-Yes, the power output of a continuous wave laser can be controlled by controlling the input signal into the laser.
-However, the laser may need some time to stabilize after the adjustment is made.
+Yes, the power output of a continuous wave laser can be controlled by adjusting its input signal; however, the laser may require a brief stabilization period after changes are made.

 Summary